 - A. Product List: Submit a list, in tabular from, showing specified products.
 Include generic names of products required.
 Include manufacturer's name and proprietary product names for each product. - 1.
 Coordinate product list with Contractor's Construction Schedule and the Submittals Schedule. - 2.
 Form: Tabulate information for each product under the following column headings: - a.
-Specification Section number and title. - b.
+Specification Section number and title.

+- b.
 Generic name used in the Contract Documents. - c.
 Proprietary name, model number, and similar designations. - d.
 Manufacturer's name and address. - e.
-Supplier's name and address.
+Supplier's name and address. - f.

-- f.
 Installer's name and address. - g.
 Projected delivery date or time span of delivery period. - h.
 Identification of items that require early submittal approval for scheduled delivery date. - 3.
 Initial Submittal: Within 21 days after date of commencement of the Work, submit 2 copies of initial product list.
 Include a written explanation for omissions of data and for variations from Contract requirements. - a.
 At Contractor's option, initial submittal may be limited to product selections and designations that must be established early in Contract period. - 4.
 Completed List: Within 30 days after date of commencement of the Work, submit 6 copies of completed product list.
 Include a written explanation for omissions of data and for variations from Contract requirements. - 5.
 Architect's Action: Architect will respond in writing to Contractor within 15 days of receipt of completed product list.
 Architect's response will include a list of unacceptable product selections and a brief explanation of reasons for this action.
-Architect's response, or lack of response, does not constitute a waiver of requirement that products comply with the Contract Documents. - B. Requests for Approved Equals: All requests for materials to be considered as an approved equal must be submitted within 10 days prior to bid.
-No substitutions shall be considered after this deadline.
-Submit three copies of each request for consideration.
+Architect's response, or lack of response, does not constitute a waiver of requirement that products comply with the Contract Documents. - B. Requests for Approved Equals: Submit three copies of each request for consideration.
 Identify product or fabrication or installation method to be replaced.
 Include Specification Section number and title and Drawing numbers and titles. - 1.
-Documentation: Show compliance with requirements for substitutions and the following, as applicable: - a.
-Detailed comparison of significant qualities of proposed substitution with those of the Work specified.
+Documentation: Show compliance with requirements for substitutions and the following, as applicable: - Detailed comparison of significant qualities of proposed substitution with those of the Work specified.
 Significant qualities may include attributes such as performance, weight, size, durability, visual effect, and specific features and requirements indicated. - b.
 Product Data, including drawings and descriptions of products and fabrication and installation procedures. - c.
 Samples, where applicable or requested. - d.
 Contractor's certification that proposed substitution complies with requirements in the Contract Documents and is appropriate for applications indicated. - 2.
 Architect's Action: Architect will issue an Addendum no later than seven days prior to the Bid Date to address all Approved Equals. - a.
 Use product specified if a proposed substitution is not approved by Addendum. - C. Basis-of-Design Product Specification Submittal: Comply with requirements in Division 1 Section "Submittal Procedures."
 Show compliance with requirements.